 Welcome to my academic website.
-I am currently an Instructor of Political Science at Eastern Illinois University.
+I will an Assistant Professor of Political Science at Eastern Illinois University in the Fall of 2019.
 I teach in a variety of areas, including American institutions, public administration, and international relations.
 My research focuses largely on the intersection between religiosity and political behavior (especially in the American context).
 Previously, I have completed an appointment as a post doctoral research fellow at the Paul Simon Public Policy Institute in Carbondale, Illinois.
 While there I was an advisor on issues of survey methodology and polling, as well as providing data collection and analysis.

-My work has been published in a number of well regarded peer reviewed journals including Politics & Religion, the Journal for the Scientific Study of Religion, the Review of Religious Research, The Journal of Religious Leadership, and Representation.
+I have published over a dozen journal articles in a number of well regarded peer reviewed journals including Politics & Religion, the Journal for the Scientific Study of Religion, the Review of Religious Research, the Journal of Religious Leadership, Representation and Politics, Groups, and Identities.